HybrisMC/HybrProxy/README.md

 ### ⚠️ Requirements

-To use it you need to have [NodeJS 16](https://nodejs.org/download/release/v16.20.0/) installed.
+To use it you need to have [NodeJS 16](https://nodejs.org/download/release/v16.20.0/) or [above](https://nodejs.org/en/download) installed for HybrProxy to build correctly.

+Linux, MacOS, and Windows can use 16+.

-**The version may contain bugs, as it's not fully released!**
+**This is a pre-release version and may contain bugs, as it's still being worked on.**

 ## 📝 Building from Source